Learning

 outdated, and it’s very personal.
 Keep it in mind.

-- copilot: ★★★☆☆, openAI: ★★☆☆☆, claude: ★★★★☆,
+- copilot: ★★★☆☆, openAI: ★★☆☆☆, Claude: ★★★★☆,

 The Hardware Renaissance: Surprisingly, I’ve rediscovered a love for hardware through Raspberry Pi.
 Although electronics bored me in high school, I now find joy in building “useless but fun” home automations.

-- The Fridge Sentry: I built a system that uses AI image recognition to track who opens the
+- The Fridge Sentry: I built a system that uses AI image recognition to track who opens the fridge.
+If it’s me, after a little time – it logs the “offense” and emails me (soon SMS) warning to stop eating—a perfect example of using sophisticated tech for trivial, yet satisfying, personal joy.

 - torchvison: ★☆☆☆☆ -> facenet-pytorch: ★★★★☆